 Electives (15 cr)

-Some elective courses may be transferred from another college or earned abroad, but at least two courses must be taken at UMD.
-With adviser consent, elective courses taken abroad may count toward the minor.
+Some elective courses may be transferred from another college or earned abroad with approval from the RAS director.
+At least two courses must be taken at UMD.

-Take at most 15 credit(s) from the following:
+Take 15 or more credit(s) from the following:

 · HIST 2365 - Russia in the 20th Century [LE CAT7, LEIP CAT07, GLOBAL PER] (3.0 cr)